Cookies setting

 • Clear the cache:

-If issues arise with your store’s content after configuring Varnish Cache, attempt manual cache clearance.
+If you have any issues with your store’s content after configuring Varnish Cache, you can try manual cache clearance.
 This can be done through the Magento Admin, or alternatively, you can employ the magento cache:clean command via SSH.

 • Check the VCL configuration: